Last Updated on September 20, 2022 by Rebecca Huff

-We've all had them, those days that start to spiral out of control and one thing after another goes wrong.
-Many times it seems as if nothing is going right and it starts to become harder to move forward.
+We’ve all had them; those days that start to spiral out of control, and one thing after another goes wrong.
+It often seems as if nothing is going right and it becomes harder to move forward.

 Today, I’m sharing some powerful strategies you can use to turn around a bad day.
 Use one or all of them the next time you want to rescue a day that makes you want to say bad words.

 Validate your own feelings

 First, let’s call a spade a spade.
 “Well, this is starting to feel like a bad day.”
 Acknowledge whatever feeling you are having but be gentle with yourself; treat yourself the way you would treat a friend who was having a bad day.
 “But I think I can turn it around with a little effort.”